ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 ---
 The points presented here are not exhaustive.

-Think of it as a checklist and a reminder of things to consider where relevant ...
+Think of it as a checklist and a reminder of things to consider where relevant.

 ### The Review